The world's most intelligent cooking app

 Do you remember playing with Legos, Lincoln Logs and action figures when you were a kid?
-For me, I’d just dump everything on the floor and start building a world, mixing and matching the pieces as I went.
+My approach was to just dump everything on the floor and start building a world, mixing and matching the pieces as I went.
 There were no guidelines or rules; the only objective was to bring something new and exciting into existence.

 The image of what I was building was just a glimmer of an idea at the beginning and only came into focus as I put the pieces together.
 The enjoyment was the imaginative process of creation, and the final result was never meant to last.

 That’s how I approach cooking, and that’s the sort of creative process TasteMatch is designed to encourage.
-It’s like solving a puzzle, and you get to do it every day.
+It’s like solving your own puzzle, and you get to do it every day.

 The numbers on the diagram are the key parts of the process that I want to talk about in a bit more detail because I think they’re fundamental.